 Let’s look at four things that are in my opinion crucial for navigating through our twenties successfully and with the least amount of stress.

 - Learning how to make money on your own.
 Instead of planning on being slaves to corporations, we must learn how to put our talents and abilities to work and earn basic income by doing what we know best.
 Stepping away from working for other people and learning how to work for ourselves.
 Now, that doesn’t mean that everyone will be able to do that or that everyone wants to, but everyone must be able to identify what are their strengths and how they can use them in the worst case scenario (being fired, incapable of leaving home for work).
+I am doing that with this website; I am working towards one day being able to do what I love as my job.

 - Investing 5-10% of our monthly income for our future or emergency.
 We never know when the crisis will hit and we won’t be able to use our body or mind for work.
 We can get hit by a car and break our neck, lose the ability of speech, lose our arm, or become completely dependent on others.
 Having enough money for the first 6 months is crucial in today’s world, and since we are not thought about how to start saving or why that is important, we need to learn that for ourselves.